AY2122S2-CS2103T-W15-3/tp/src/main/resources/help/helpGuide.md

 ---
 >*Note*:
->If you wish to copy and paste example commands do open up our full user guide in a browser using the URL above, this HelpGuide is for viewing only.
+>If you wish to copy and paste example commands do open up our full user guide in a browser using the URL above, this document is for viewing only.

 Refer below for more details about command formats.